jsunho/firewall-vlan-lab-opnsense/docs/04_interface_config.md

 ## Interface Configuration

-After the initial installation, the default OPNsense interface configuration must be adapted to match the project’s network design.
-This includes setting static IPv4 addresses for the LAN and GUEST networks, enabling DHCP services where required, and preparing the system for client connectivity.
+After installing OPNsense, I needed to change the default interface settings so they match the network layout of this project.
+In this step, I set the IP addresses for the LAN and GUEST networks.
+These addresses will later be used by the client VMs and by the firewall rules.

 ## 1. Overview of Required Network Layout

-The following addresses will be applied:
+For this lab, I use the following IP addresses:

   - LAN: 192.168.10.1/24
   - GUEST: 192.168.20.1/24
   - WAN: DHCP (no change)

-These values correspond to the network plan defined in the project structure.
+This is the addressing plan I use throughout the project.

 ## 2. Accessing the Console Menu

-At the OPNsense console, select:
+Inside the OPNsense console menu, I selected:

   2) Set interface IP address

-The system will ask which interface should be configured.
+After that, OPNsense asks which interface I want to configure.

 ## 3. Configuring the LAN Interface (em1)

-Select LAN when prompted.
+When I select the LAN interface, OPNsense asks a few questions.

-Apply the following values:
+I entered the following values:

   - IPv4 address: 192.168.10.1
   - Subnet mask: /24